GustavoVenturelli/gus/content/authors/admin/_index.md

 - Principal Investigators
 ---

 I am an Assistant Professor of Political Science at [Stetson University](https://www.stetson.edu/artsci/political-science/faculty.php).
-I'm also a researcher affiliated with [ReDem](https://redem.tec.br/).
+I'm also a researcher affiliated with [Team Populism](https://populism.byu.edu/directory/gustavo-venturelli) and [ReDem](https://redem.tec.br/).
 Before joining Stetson, I was a Postdoctoral Fellow at [Central European University](https://globalforum.ceu.edu/gustavo-venturelli/) and a Visiting Assistant Professor of Political Science at [Skidmore College](https://www.skidmore.edu/political_science/index.php).
 Previously, I received my PhD from the [University of São Paulo](https://dcp.fflch.usp.br).

 My research focuses on populism and democratic backsliding in Latin America.
 Beyond my immediate interests, I am also engaged in research collaborations on polarization, elections and electoral distrust, partisanship and political parties, and legislative studies.